iotaxi/AppliedMaths/_posts/2023-12-29-Maxima Boris Gaertner.md

 Is cron working?
 Day
 Modified on 31012022
 Maxima Boris Gaertner updated 01012024
 For "The Computer Algebra Program MAXIMA - a Tutorial", see
 <a href="http://www.bildungsgueter.de/MaximaEN/Pages/TOC.htm" target="_blank">http://www.bildungsgueter.de/MaximaEN/Pages/TOC.htm</a>

+Also see
 <a href="http://www.bildungsgueter.de/MaximaEN/Contents.htm" target="_blank">http://www.bildungsgueter.de/MaximaEN/Contents.htm</a>
 Newest additions made at Apr 12th, 2021
 The Computer Algebra Program MAXIMA - a Tutorial from bildungsgueter.de